CSF2223/myGallery/ProjectSpecs.md

      - Maintain the identical structure from the ImageGallery walk-through project as stated in General Specifications below
      - Select your own colors / color palette
      - Select your own fonts
-     - Include a minimum of nine images that relate
+     - Include a minimum of nine images that directly relate to your theme
- -
+     - Adhere to any and all copyright concerns
+ - This project will be published on the internet and thus should be appropriate for public viewing and Woodland representation